-Irish Interdisciplinary Journal of Science & Research (IIJSR) is a Quarterly International Journal that publishes articles in Aerodynamics, Automation Systems, Biology, Biomedical Engineering, Botany, Chemistry, Communication Systems, Computer Science, Conventional Energy, Data Communication, Dentistry, Economics, Education, Electromagnetics, Embedded Systems, Engineering Domains, Finance, Food & Nutrition, Geology, Green Computing, Grid Computing, High Speed Networks, Image Processing, Management, Mathematics, Mechanics, Meteorology, Microbiology, Mobile Computing, Nano Robotics, Nursing, Operating Systems, Optical Communication, Physics, Physiotheraphy, Political Science, Power Systems, Psychology, Red Taction, Sensor Networks, Sociology, Sensor Networks, Thermodynamics, Veterinary Medicine, Video Signal Processing, VLSI Design, Wireless Communication.
-IIJSR was launched Internationally for Publication in October 2018.
+Asian Journal of Applied Science and Technology (AJAST) is a Quarterly International Journal that publishes articles in Aerodynamics, Automation Systems, Biology, Biomedical Engineering, Botany, Chemistry, Communication Systems, Computer Science, Conventional Energy, Data Communication, Dentistry, Economics, Education, Electromagnetics, Embedded Systems, Engineering Domains, Finance, Food & Nutrition, Geology, Green Computing, Grid Computing, High Speed Networks, Image Processing, Management, Mathematics, Mechanics, Meteorology, Microbiology, Mobile Computing, Nano Robotics, Nursing, Operating Systems, Optical Communication, Physics, Physiotheraphy, Political Science, Power Systems, Psychology, Red Taction, Sensor Networks, Sociology, Sensor Networks, Thermodynamics, Veterinary Medicine, Video Signal Processing, VLSI Design, Wireless Communication.
+AJAST was launched Internationally for Publication in February 2017.

 The editor is responsible for deciding which of the papers submitted to the journal will be published.
 The editor will evaluate manuscripts without regard to the authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
 The decision will be based on the paper’s importance, originality and clarity, and the study’s validity and its relevance to the journal's scope.
 Current legal requirements regarding libel, copyright infringement, and plagiarism should also be considered.